-The Pyrenean Mastiff is a large dog and one that boasts a thick, double coat with the hair around their necks being that much longer forming a distinctive ruff.
-They are known to be gentle giants that form strong bonds with their owners and their families and they thrive in a home environment loving nothing more than to be involved in everything that goes on around them.
-They were once known as Navarra Mastiffs, but their name was changed to Pyrenean Mastiff.
+The Pyrenean Mastiff is a large dog and one that boasts a striking thick double coat with the hair around their necks being that much longer forming a distinctive ruff.
+They are known to be gentle giants and form strong bonds with their owners and their families.
+They thrive in a home environment loving nothing more than to be involved in everything that goes on around them.
+They were once known as Navarra Mastiffs but their name was changed to Pyrenean Mastiff.

-Height at the withers: Males 76.2 - 81.28 cm, Females 74.93 - 81.28 cm
+Height at the withers: Males 76.2 - 81.28 cm Females 74.93 - 81.28 cm

-Average weight: Males 81 - 100 kg, Females 81 - 100 kg
+Average weight: Males 81 - 100 kg Females 81 - 100 kg

 Pyrenean Mastiffs are large and impressive looking dogs that boast a well-balanced look about them.
-Although very large, they never give the impression of being heavy or sluggish when they move and if anything they are extremely light on their feet.
+Although very large they never give the impression of being heavy or sluggish when they move and if anything they are extremely light on their feet.
 Their heads are large and strong being quite long with a dog's skull being a little longer than their muzzle.
 They have a very slight stop and quite a pronounced occipital bone.
 Their muzzles taper to the tip of the nose with dogs having straight bridges to their noses.

 The Pyrenean Mastiff has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
-Their noses are black, large and broad.
-They have small, almond shaped eyes that are as dark as possible, but hazel eyes are acceptable too.
-Dogs always have a keen and alert, yet kindly expression in their eyes.
+Their noses are black large and broad.
+They have small almond shaped eyes that are as dark as possible but hazel eyes are acceptable too.
+Dogs always have a keen and alert yet kindly expression in their eyes.
 Their ears are moderately large and triangular shaped being set above a dog's eye line.
-They hang their ears close to their cheeks when relaxed, but away from them when alert or excited.
+They hang their ears close to their cheeks when relaxed but away from them when alert or excited.

-Their necks are strong, muscular and broad with a very distinct dewlap and quite a lot of loose skin.
-They have long, sloping shoulder blades and perfectly straight, strong legs that show a good amount of sinew and bone.
-Pyrenean Mastiffs are slightly longer in the body than they are tall and they boast having powerful, yet supple bodies.
+Their necks are strong muscular and broad with a very distinct dewlap and quite a lot of loose skin.
+They have long sloping shoulder blades and perfectly straight strong legs that show a good amount of sinew and bone.
+Pyrenean Mastiffs are slightly longer in the body than they are tall and they boast having powerful yet supple bodies.
 Chests are deep and broad with a pronounced forechest.
 They have well sprung ribs and their withers are well defined.

-They have nice level backs and strong, long loins that narrow slightly over a dog's flanks.
-Croups are wide, sloping and long with a dog's belly being moderately tucked up.
-Their back legs are powerful with long, well-muscled thighs and showing a good amount of bone.
+They have nice level backs and strong long loins that narrow slightly over a dog's flanks.
+Croups are wide sloping and long with a dog's belly being moderately tucked up.
+Their back legs are powerful with long well-muscled thighs and showing a good amount of bone.
 Some dogs have double dewclaws whereas others have single dewclaws.
 They have very cat-like feet with their back ones being a little more oval in shape than their front ones.
 Their tails are set moderately high and are thicker at the base with the last part of the tail having a well-defined curl in it.
 Dogs carry their tails higher when alert in the shape of a scimitar which shows off the longer hair on its underside forming the breed's trademark plume.

-When it comes to their coat, the Pyrenean Mastiff boasts having a thick, dense double coat that's quite bristly to the touch and which is moderately long.
-However, the hair on a dog's shoulders, neck, belly and on the back of their legs and tails is longer than on the rest of the body.
+When it comes to their coat the Pyrenean Mastiff boasts having a thick dense double coat that's quite bristly to the touch and which is moderately long.
+However the hair on a dog's shoulders neck belly and on the back of their legs and tails is longer than on the rest of the body.
 The hair on their tails is also much softer to the touch.
 The accepted breed colours are as follows:

 A dog's mask should be clearly defined and their ears are always spotted with the tip of their tails and the lower parts of the legs always being white.

 Pyrenean Mastiffs thrive in a home environment where the children are older and who therefore know how to behave around dogs.
-However, they are not the best choice for first time owners because they need to be handled and trained by people who are familiar with the needs of such a large dog.
+However they are not the best choice for first time owners because they need to be handled and trained by people who are familiar with the needs of such a large dog.
 They can be quite independent at times which is another reason why a dog's socialisation has to start early and their training has to begin as soon as puppies arrive in their new homes.
 Puppies need to be taught the "basics" and boundaries when they are still young to prevent them from showing a more dominant side to their natures which can make these large dogs that much harder to live with and handle.

-It's really important for these dogs to be well socialised from a young age so they grow up to be well-balanced, mature dogs.
-Their socialisation has to include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's really important for these dogs to be well socialised from a young age so they grow up to be well-balanced mature dogs.
+Their socialisation has to include introducing them to lots of new situations noises people other animals and dogs once they have been fully vaccinated.
 It's also crucial for their training to start early too and it has to be consistent throughout a dog's life.
 A Pyrenean Mastiff is never happier than when they know their place in the pack and who they can look to for direction and guidance.
-If they don't know who is the alpha dog in a household they may quickly take on the role of a dominant dog which is something to be avoided at all costs.
+If they don't know who the alpha dog is in a household they may quickly take on the role of a dominant dog which is something to be avoided at all costs.

-The Pyrenean Mastiff is intelligent and likes to please which means in the right hands they are easy to train.
+The Pyrenean Mastiff is highly intelligent and likes to please which means in the right hands they are easy to train.
 They need to be well socialised from a young age and their training has to begin early too.
-It also has to be very consistent and always fair, so that a dog understands what their owner expects of them.
-Like other dogs, the Pyrenean Mastiff is never happier than when they are given something to do which is why they are so amenable to learning new things.
+It also has to be very consistent and always fair so that a dog understands what their owner expects of them.
+Like other dogs the Pyrenean Mastiff is never happier than when they are given something to do which is why they are so amenable to learning new things.

 They do not respond well to any sort of harsh correction or heavier handed training methods because they are quite sensitive by nature.
 They do answer well to positive reinforcement which always brings the best out of these large and intelligent dogs.
 Training sessions should be kept short and interesting so that dogs remain more focussed on what is being asked of them.
 Longer more repetitive training sessions become too boring for clever dogs and they soon lose interest in what is going on making it that much harder to train them.

-They excel at many canine sports which includes activities like flyball, agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact they have with their owners when they are competing.
+They excel at many canine sports which includes activities like flyball agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact they have with their owners when they are competing.

-Anyone who already shares a home with a Pyrenean Mastiff and who have younger children should always make sure they are never left together unattended.
-It is also crucial for parents to teach young children how to behave around dogs and when to stay away from them, particularly when there is food around or during playtime.
+Anyone who already shares a home with a Pyrenean Mastiff and have younger children should always make sure they are never left together unattended.
+It is also crucial for parents to teach young children how to behave around dogs and when to stay away from them particularly when there is food around or during playtime.

-When dogs have been well socialised from a young enough age, they generally get on well with other dogs they meet, but they will stand their ground if they feel threatened by another dog.
-If they have grown up with a family cat in a household, they usually get on well together.
-However, a Pyrenean would think nothing of chasing off any other cats they encounter because they would see them as fair game.
+When dogs have been well socialised from a young enough age they generally get on well with other dogs they meet but they will stand their ground if they feel threatened by another dog.
+If they have grown up with a family cat in a household they usually get on well together.
+However a Pyrenean would think nothing of chasing off any other cats they encounter because they would see them as fair game.
 Care has to be taken when they are around any smaller animals and pets just to be safe.

 The average life expectancy of a Pyrenean Mastiff is between 8 and 13 years when properly cared for and fed an appropriate good quality diet to suit their ages.